 The LPN to RN Bridge Associate Degree of Nursing degree program is designed to facilitate career mobility for the Licensed Practical Nurse.
 The program is designed to provide educational and clinical experiences leading to employment in beginning positions as registered nurses in hospitals or comparable facilities.
 This educational program builds on the vocational knowledge and experience of the licensed practical nurse.
 The program is designed to provide the licensed practical nurse with a method to complete an associate degree in nursing and be eligible to take the State of Florida NCLEX- RN exam.

-The program is four quarters long comprised of twenty-four (24) quarter hours general education courses, twenty (20) quarter hours of pre-requisite courses, forty-nine (49) quarter hours of professional nursing courses with fifteen (15) quarter hours of transfer credit provided for successful completion of a licensed practical nurse program combined with a passing score on the State of Florida NCLEX-PN exam.
+The program is four semesters long comprised of twenty-four (24) Semester hours general education courses, twenty (20) Semester hours of pre-requisite courses, forty-nine (49) Semester hours of professional nursing courses with fifteen (15) Semester hours of transfer credit provided for successful completion of a licensed practical nurse program combined with a passing score on the State of Florida NCLEX-PN exam.
 Areas of study include nursing values and roles, fundamental nursing concepts and techniques, adult health nursing, gerontological nursing, mental health nursing, gynecology, obstetrics and pediatrics nursing, community health concepts, medical and surgical nursing and pharmacology, with nutrition integrated throughout the program.

 The Associate Degree of Nursing Bridge Program at the College prepares the graduates to sit for the Florida State Board Examination NCLEX-RN (Florida Statutes, Chapter 464) and upon successful completion of the exam to be licensed as a registered nurse (RN).

 Estimated Length of Study:

 Day Classes: 4 Semesters, 12 – 16 Months (109 Semester Hours)